The Management

 Group interviews are often a better idea when

-a larger than ideal number of people need to be
+a larger number of people need to be

 involved in a hiring process.
 They are generally used at a later